famoser/elliptic/README.md

 ## Elliptic: Low-level Elliptic Curve Library

 This library provides low-level access to elliptic curve computations.
+It is based on `phpecc/phpecc`, but focuses purely on elliptic curve computations (hence does not provide cryptographic primitives or structures).

 This is a work in progress.

-The library is based on `phpecc/phpecc`, but focuses purely on elliptic curve computations (hence does not provide cryptographic primitives or structures).
+Targets:
+- Reduce library to purely expose elliptic curve math
+- Re-vet and document all algorithms
+- Add brainpool & ed25519 curves

+This is part of a larger effort:
+- Provide low-level library that executes math on elliptic curves (this project)
+- Provide elliptic-crypto library which exposes general cryptographic primitives (signatures, encryptions and zero-knowledge proofs)
+- Provide more specialized libraries for more exotic cryptographic primitives (verifiable shuffle)

 ## Why